 - Day 3 Trek to the Sigiriya rock fortress and return journey to Colombo

-On the first day of the trip, you will be visiting the Pinnawala elephant orphanage and tea garden as you drive to Kandy, later in the day visit the tooth relic temple and Kandyan cultural show, and overnight stay in Kandy.
-On the first day of this Sri Lanka 3 days tour, the takes place in the direction of the central mountain range and the distance to cover is 115 km.
-The journey takes around 3 hours including the visit to the Pinnawala elephant orphanage.
+On the first day of the trip, you will be visiting the Pinnawala elephant orphanage and tea garden as you drive to Kandy.
+Later in the day, visit the tooth relic temple and Kandyan cultural show, and overnight stay in Kandy.
+The first day of this Sri Lanka 3-day tour takes place in the direction of the central mountain range and the distance to cover is 115 km.
+The journey takes around 3 hours, including the visit to the Pinnawala elephant orphanage.
 The Pinnawala elephant orphanage is located about halfway down the journey and is the only major place to stop on the journey.
-The afternoon sightseeing tour of Kandy includes many interesting places to visit such as the tooth relic temple, Kandy market, Kandyan cultural show, etc.
+The afternoon sightseeing tour of Kandy includes many interesting places to visit, such as the tooth relic temple, Kandy market, Kandyan cultural show, etc.

-Day 2 of Sri Lanka 3 days tour
+Day 2 of the Sri Lanka 3-day tour

-The day second day of the tour starts after breakfast and you leave for Sigiriya via Dambulla, en-route visit Spice garden, Dambulla golden cave temple an optional safari at Minneriya, and overnight stay in Sigiriya.
-Today you drive deep into the cultural triangle of Sri Lanka and visit another 2 major UNESCO world heritage sites on the island namely Sigiriya rock and Dambulla cave temple.
-The distance from Kandy to Dambulla and Sigiriya is 90 km and the journey lasts around 2 hours.
+The second day of the tour starts after breakfast, and you leave for Sigiriya via Dambulla.
+En route, you visit the Spice Garden, the Dambulla Golden Cave Temple, an optional safari at Minneriya, and an overnight stay in Sigiriya.
+Today you drive deep into the cultural triangle of Sri Lanka and visit another two major UNESCO world heritage sites on the island, namely Sigiriya Rock and Dambulla Cave Temple.
+The distance from Kandy to Dambulla and Sigiriya is 90 km, and the journey lasts around 2 hours.

-Day 3 of Sri Lanka 3 days tour
+Day 3 of the Sri Lanka cultural tour

 What is the cost of a Sri Lanka mini-cultural tour?

-How to book Sri Lanka mini-cultural tour or a grand cultural tour?
+How to book Sri Lanka mini-cultural tour or a grand Sri Lanka cultural tour?

 Please write to us at firstname.lastname@example.org for more information and for booking or call us or WhatsApp us at 0094774440977.

-All visitors to these sacred places suppose to dress in a particular manner to uphold their religious values.
+All visitors to these sacred places are supposed to dress in a particular manner to uphold their religious values.
 There is a set of rules that every visitor to religious sites observes while visiting sacred places in Sri Lanka.
-If you are wondering what these rules are?
-Check this article “13 RULES TO OBSERVE WHILE VISITING SRI LANKA BUDDHIST TEMPLE, SRI LANKA TEMPLE DRESS CODE TEMPLE OF THE TOOTH DRES’ CODE“.
+If you are wondering what these rules are, check out this article “13 RULES TO OBSERVE WHILE VISITING SRI LANKA BUDDHIST TEMPLE, SRI LANKA TEMPLE DRESS CODE TEMPLE OF THE TOOTH DRES’ CODE“.